by Lewis Pulsipher

 An older dragon’s sense perceptions are much

 stronger than a human’s.
-It is difficult

-to express this quantitatively.
+It is difficult to express this quantitatively.

 Roughly, senses are as follows:

-Age 1-20: Sight, smell, taste, hearing
+Age 1-20: Sight, smell,

-roughly human
+taste, hearing roughly human equivalent.

 Age 21-50: Sight and hearing roughly equivalent,

-times human sensitivity, taste acute;
+smell 2 times human sensitivity, taste acute; detects foreign addition

-food (such as poison) 10% better than
+to food (such as poison) 10% better

-a human could.
+than a human could.

-Age 51-100: Sight two times human sensitivity
+Age 51-100: Sight 2 times human sensitivity

-distance and detail), hearing two times
+(for both distance and detail), hearing 2 times human, smell 3 times human,

-human, taste 20% better than human at
+taste 20% better than human at detecting foreign material.

 Can detect hidden or invisible enemies